Skip to main content

 Trigeminal Neuralgia

-While it may have a complicated-sounding name, trigeminal neuralgia is simple in its cause.
-The trigeminal nerve serves to provide sensation to both sides of your face.
-It is the largest of the cranial nerves, providing feeling and controlling functions such as chewing and smiling on both sides of the face.
+While it may have a complicated-sounding name, trigeminal neuralgia The trigeminal nerve serves to provide sensation to both sides of your face, and you have one for each side.
+It is the largest of the cranial nerves, primarily providing feeling to the face.
+In trigeminal neuralgia, patients experience lighting or electric-shock-like pain to one side of the face, anywhere along the three branches of the nerve (forehead, cheek, jaw).
+Damage to this nerve will not cause any appreciable weakness in the face, as you have a separate nerve in charge of facial movements.
 It passes through several structures near the base of your skull; sometimes, it can become irritated or compressed when it is too close to a blood vessel.
-This compression typically results in excruciating bouts of pain in the face, but can also manifest as numbness or a feeling of tightness.
+This compression typically results in excruciating bouts of pain in the face, but can also manifest as numbness or a feeling of tightness in the facial muscles.

 Tumors